11 Indoor Gardening Hacks for Spring, No Yard Required

-Springtime is at our fingertips, and that means it’s time for us to start training those green thumbs.
-But if you don’t have a lot of space for an outdoor patio or garden, you’ve gotta be creative and take it indoors.
+Springtime is at our fingertips, and that means it's time for us to start training those green thumbs.
+But if you don't have a lot of space for an outdoor patio or garden, you've gotta be creative and take it indoors.
 Believe it or not, you actually can have a greener space with or without a yard.
-Whether you are looking to start your very own herb garden or maybe even grown your own sprouts, we’ve got 12 indoor gardening projects and crazy hacks that’ll have you growing your way to a fresh and flowery spring.
-We’re sure these budget-friendly tips and tricks will have you digging into some dirt in no time.
+Whether you are looking to start your very own edible garden or just want to freshen up your kitchen windowsill with some cute plants, we've got 12 gardening projects and crazy hacks that'll have you growing your way to a fresh and flowery spring.
+We're sure these budget-friendly tips and tricks will have you digging into some dirt in no time.

 5. Vintage Tin Garden: This space-saving kitchen project is the best thing since sliced bread.
-Just a quick trip to the thrift store to scour for vintage tins, a few herbs (or whatever) and a windowsill are all you’re going to need to start this gorgeous project.
-(Apartment Therapy)
+Just a quick trip to the thrift store to scour for vintage tins, a few herbs (or whatever) and a windowsill are all you're going to need to start this gorgeous project.
+(Four Generations One Roof)

 6. Bottle Gardens: Self-watering plants in this gorgeous design will for sure make your kitchen a happier place.
 This project may be a little more work up front, but you'll definitely make up the time and effort with this no-watering technique.
 Oh, and you can sub the bottles for dixie cups too.
 (Design Sponge)

 7. Herb Garden Planter: Small space?
 No biggie.
 Get this rustic look by planting all of your favorite herbs in one container.
 This project will definitely save you a last-minute trip to the grocery store for cilantro.
 (Design Sponge)

 8. Fairy Garden: If you're feeling creative, we can't think of a more fun gardening project than an indoor garden.
 It's perfect for a couple of magical creatures and it'll get you in touch with your inner child.
 (Parents)